abaez/docker-openbazaard/README.md

 ``` bash
 docker run -v <path of ob.cfg>:/app/ob.cfg -P abaez/openbazaard
 ```
-The container has `CMD` designed to use `openbazaard.py` commands. you can find the commands that are available to use by running the help command:
+The container has `CMD` designed to use `openbazaard.py` commands. you can find the commands that are available to use in the [repository][6] or by running the help command:

 ```
 docker run abaez/openbazaard help